SajidHShanta/SwiftUI-practice-repo/README.md

    [NB: we use weak self, while dealing with large data]
 * ## Typealias
    We use [Typealias](PracticeSiwftUI/PracticeSiwftUI/Typealias) to create an alias (another name) for an existing type!
 This is used much more frequently in large projects / codebases when it becomes more efficient to create a new name for a type rather than (1) a totally new type or (2) refactoring code.
+* ## Escaping Closures
+   We use [@escaping closures](PracticeSiwftUI/PracticeSiwftUI/Escaping) to deal with returning from functions when using asynchronous code.
+This is code that does NOT execute immediately, but rather at a future point in time.
+This becomes extremely important when we need to download data from the internet!

 * ## ..

 ## Acknowledgement